 The XLR was nominated for the North American Car of the Year award for 2004.

-Where the Chevrolet Corvette (C6) was powered by a 6.0L LS2 V8 engine and offered a six-speed manual transmission, the XLR featured Cadillac's 4.6L Northstar V8 (supercharged in the XLR-V) and either a five-speed 5L50 automatic transmission, or a six-speed 6L80 automatic transmission.
-It produced 320 hp and 310 lb·ft of torque in the standard trim.
+Where the Chevrolet Corvette (C6) was powered by a 6.0L GM LS2 V8 engine and offered with a six-speed manual transmission, the XLR featured Cadillac's 4.6L Northstar V8 (supercharged in the XLR-V) and either a five-speed 5L50 automatic transmission, or a six-speed 6L80 automatic transmission.
+It produced 320 hp (239 kW) and 310 lb⋅ft (420 N⋅m) of torque in the standard trim.
 Optional XLR equipment included polished aluminum-alloy wheels, exterior and interior color options, and different interior trim options.

-For model year 2009, the XLR added a new front fascia, new rear fascia, and chrome side fender vents.
+For the 2009 model year, the XLR added a new front fascia, new rear fascia, and chrome side fender vents.
 Inside, Alcantara - a suede-like microfiber material - was added for the headliner.
 The interior added new instrument cluster trim rings with revised graphics, (removal of the Bulgari logo) and new wood dashboard trims.
 XLR production ended on March 31, 2009.

-The Cadillac XLR-V was a high-performance variant of the XLR and part of the first-generation V-Series, with a total 443 hp (330 kW).
+The Cadillac XLR-V is a high-performance variant of the XLR and part of the first-generation V-Series.
 Cadillac gave the public its first glimpse of the supercharged XLR-V in its Super Bowl commercial, which aired February 6, 2005.
 Super Bowl MVP Deion Branch was also awarded an XLR.
 The car was formally introduced at the 2005 New York International Auto Show.
-Contrary to popular belief, it was not intended to compete with the BMW M6 or the Mercedes-Benz AMG SL-Class.

-The XLR-V used the same supercharged Northstar V8 as the STS-V, though output was down somewhat.
-For the XLR-V, the engine was certified by the SAE to produce 443 hp (330 kW) and 414 lb⋅ft (561 N⋅m).
+The XLR-V used the same supercharged Northstar LC3 V8 as the STS-V, though output was down somewhat.
+For the XLR-V, the engine produced 443 hp (330 kW) and 414 lb⋅ft (561 N⋅m).
 The supercharger and four intercooler cores were built into the intake manifold.
 A six-speed automatic transmission, larger brakes from the Z51 Corvette, and 19-inch wheels were used.

 The XLR-V could accelerate to 60 mph (97 km/h) in 4.6 seconds according to Car and Driver's tests.
 The magazine also timed it at 11.3 seconds to 100 mph (160 km/h) and recorded a 13.0 second quarter mile at 110 mph (180 km/h).
 Its top speed was electronically limited to 155 mph (249 km/h).